Improving energy efficiency

 The Energy Management Strategy and Action Plan for NI Central Government (EMS), aims to support and significantly accelerate actions to maximise exploitation of energy efficiency opportunities in both current and future assets and work towards improved governance, accountability, strategic management and reporting arrangements for sustained longer-term success.

 As part of the 2016/17 Asset Management Strategy Action Plan, Strategic Investment Board (SIB) reviewed energy management opportunities across 3,051 public assets in order to reduce demand and costs, generate revenue and provide this road map for delivery of energy and cost savings.

 - Establishing effective energy management processes that unlock value

 - Lowering net energy consumption by 30 per cent by 2030 across Government (from a 2016/17 baseline year)

 Progress against this 30 per cent target will be assessed annually and will be informed by robust consumption data.
-The Department for the Economy has agreed to be the sponsor Department for the EMS, on behalf of the NICS.
+The Department for the Economy has agreed to be the sponsor Department for the Energy Management Programme, on behalf of the NICS.

 Given the cross cutting nature of energy efficiency, the Department relies on a number of other Executive departments and public bodies to fulfil its role in improving energy efficiency, including:.